 I already have many plans for the next projects like this.
 We know a lot more than before and I am pretty sure we can do better for the next one.
 I am also sure we will do some more mistakes, but that is quite alright.
 Our next project will probably be a simple shoe rack.
 Since my wife actually has many more than me, there is a need for some better organization.

 If we were able to build this wooden bookshelf, so can you!
 We had no skills in building in wood before we started on this project.
 So there is no reason that you cannot do the same!
 There are tons of Youtube videos that can help you do something similar to our bookshelf.
-For instance, this great video explains how to build a bookshelf from stair treads:

 What do you think about our project?
 Do you have any advice for us?
 Do you have any DIY projects of your own?